-The Company does not have a majority voting policy in place as it has a significant shareholder, being Altius Minerals, that has majority control of the Company and as such is not required to adopt a majority voting policy as it may rely on an exemption under the TSX Company Manual exempting issuers under majority control.
+The Company does not have a majority voting policy in place as it has a significant shareholder, being Altius Minerals, that has majority control of the Company.
+As such, it may rely on an exemption under the TSX Company Manual exempting issuers under majority control.
 In the event that the Company no longer has a significant shareholder which holds majority control, it will promptly put in place a majority voting policy in compliance with TSX requirements.

 The tables on the following pages set forth certain information in respect of each Director to be elected or re-elected to the Board.
-These tables also include the record of attendance by Director at meetings of the Board and its committees in Q1 2021.
+These tables also include the record of attendance by each Director at meetings of the Board and its committees in 2022.
 The tables also note the other companies for which the directors serve or have served as directors of that company in the past three years.
 Where there is any interlock with another director (meaning two or more members of the Board serving together on a separate Board) this has been noted.